dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/infiniband.rst

 If the user enters 'yes', they will also be prompted to enter the hostname for the switch, DHCP details, IPv6 details, etc.

 .. note::
     * When initializing a factory reset switch, the user needs to ensure DHCP is enabled and an IPv6 address is not assigned.
-Omnia will assign an IP address to the Infiniband switch using DHCP with all other configurations.

-    * All ports intended for splitting need to be enabled before running the playbook.
+    * All ports intended for splitting need to be connected to the network before running the playbook.

 **Running the playbook**